nikkij/falling/README.md

 * to avoid flying monkeys with bat wings
 * to grab donouts to give me points
 * to grab coffee to restore health
+* to see a fox sprite as the player entity

 4/24:
 * Added npm, grunt and jasmine support